oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

 ## Provide Your Own Apache Plugin Configuration
 If you want to start the Apache container with some pre-specified `mod_weblogic` configuration:

-* Create a `custom_mod_wl_apache.conf` file by referring to `custom_mod_wl_apache.conf.sample` and Chapter 3 @ Fusion Middleware Using Oracle WebLogic Server Proxy Plug-Ins documentation. [https://docs.oracle.com/middleware/12213/webtier/develop-plugin/apache.htm#GUID-231FB5FD-8D0A-492A-BBFD-DC12A31BF2DE]
+* Create a `custom_mod_wl_apache.conf` file by referring to `custom_mod_wl_apache.conf.sample` and Chapter 3 of the [Fusion Middleware Using Oracle WebLogic Server Proxy Plug-Ins](https://docs.oracle.com/middleware/12213/webtier/develop-plugin/apache.htm#GUID-231FB5FD-8D0A-492A-BBFD-DC12A31BF2DE) documentation.

 * Place the `custom_mod_wl_apache.conf` file in a directory `<host-config-dir>` on the host machine and then mount this directory into the container at the location `/config`.
 By doing so, the contents of the host directory `<host-config-dir>` (and hence `custom_mod_wl_apache.conf`) will become available in the container at the mount point.